The Early Paleocene Turtle Mountain microflora

 Research by BU team members.

 In 2005 and 2007, samples of lignite from the Goodlands Mbr were collected by David Greenwood and his undergraduate palaeobotany class from stream-bank exposures and from the abandoned Henderson Mine near Goodlands MB, and sent to Art Sweet of the GSC in Calgary for processing.
 The microflora from the stream-bank samples was assigned by Art Sweet to the Early Paleocene Tricolporopollenites kruschii Zone of Braman and Sweet (1999).
-The microflora was studied by an Honours student (2010-2011 academic year), Mackenzie Desautels, using facilities in the Environmental Science Laboratories to:
+The microflora was studied by Greenwood Lab Honours students Mackenzie Desautels (2010-2011) and Nidhi Patel (2020-2021), using facilities in the Environmental Science Laboratories to:

 - determine the stratigraphic relationship of each of the sample localities (working with Art Sweet);

 - compare the Turtle Mountain microflora to similar age microfloras from the Williston Basin and adjoining areas in western Canada; and

 - reconstruct the Early Paleocene vegetation and environment of these coals.